Frictionless browser package management

 1. As packages are loaded, semver-compatible dependency sharing in the dependency tree will happen greedily.
 Any forks can be inspected by looking at `System.versions`.

-Specifying a version is optional - when no version is present, the latest stable semver version is used, and if none is found, the master branch is used.
+By default the latest stable semver version is used, and if none is found, the master branch is used.

 _Always write dependencies within files without any version included (`require('jquery')` / `System.import('jquery')`).
 This way the latest stable version is used in development, and versions can also be automatically locked through injection of configuration by the jspm CLI._